Zombies no more: Lending revival opens new chapter for Hungary's banks

 While the Czech and Romanian central banks have already started raising rates to combat price pressures, the National Bank of Hungary expects inflation to reach its target only by mid-2019, which allows it to keep interest rates at record lows.
 That also boosts cheap credit.

-In addition, a rising number of fixed-rate loans is seen curbing risks from an expected normalisation of European interest rates.
+In addition, a rising number of fixed-rate loans is seen curbing risks from an expected normalization of European interest rates.